ClarenceKuo/traffic-sign-classifier/README.md

 - loss operation: cross entropy
 - optimiser: Adam optimiser

-### Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

-My final model results were:
+### The approach

+Final model results:
 * training set accuracy of 0.99
 * validation set accuracy of 0.942
 * test set accuracy of 0.92

-From previous experience, I started with LeNet-5, whcih is a simple but powerful structure that is famous for image classification problems.
+I started with LeNet-5, whcih is a simple but powerful structure that is famous for image classification problems.

 After a few tries, I found that for a 43 classes case, the original amount of parameters is not big enough for the model to learn accurately.
 This can be seen form the phenomenon that the training accuracy is limited to around 90%.
 Afterward, I add another layer and more kernel to the model.
-This approach solved the training accuracy ceiling issue, resulting in a 97% training accuracy and 90% validation accuracy.

-I tried using a dropout layer just in case that I found the model overfitting, but it was not necessary for my case and it end up setting keep_prob to 1(no drop out).
+This approach solved the training accuracy ceiling issue, resulting in a 97% training accuracy and 90% validation accuracy.I added an additional dropout layer in case that the model experienced overfitting, but it was not necessary for my case and I end up setting keep_prob to 1(no drop out).

 Next, I scaled down the deviation during varaible initalization to 0.05,this boost my accuracy to 99% training and 94% validating.
 Accrding to [this Stackoverflow post](https://stackoverflow.com/questions/42006089/reason-why-setting-tensorflows-variable-with-small-stddev).
 The reason behind this is that the small weights can be more easily effected by SGD during backprop.

 After reading about the [Dying RELU](https://medium.com/@danqing/a-practical-guide-to-relu-b83ca804f1f7), I put 0.05 to the bias term to avoid creating too many dead RELU cell.
-I didn't really observe the benefit from this approach but it seems convincing from the article.
+I didn't really observe the benefit from this approach but might be helpful with bigger model.

 ## Test a Model on New Images